Quick Start¶

-Once your token is created, you will have to set it in the header of each request to the API:
+Once it is created, you will have to set it in a header on each API request:

 On both instances, you can explore the documentation online or you can also download the OpenAPI schema and open it with an API testing tool.